-- 2.6.14 Staff are encouraged to raise any concerns they may have regarding suspected fraud and/or bribery.
-They can do this through: - (a) The Director of Finance Chief Finance Officer 01480 364243 - (b) The LCFS Contact details can found on the Royal Papworth intranet - (c) The NHS National Fraud Hotline 0800 028 40 60 - 2.6.15 The Director of Finance Chief Finance Officer is responsible for ensuring that action is taken to investigate any allegations of fraud or corruption through the LCFS.
+- - (a) The Chief Finance Officer 01223 639640 - (b) The LCFS Contact details can found on the Royal Papworth intranet - (c) The NHS National Fraud Hotline 0800 028 40 60 - 2.6.15 The Chief Finance Officer is responsible for ensuring that action is taken to investigate any allegations of fraud or corruption through the LCFS.
 The steps to be taken are incorporated in the Trust's Anti-Fraud and Bribery Policy (DN605). - 2.6.16 Senior Managers are expected to deal firmly and promptly and in accordance with the Trust's disciplinary procedure with anyone who attempts to defraud the Trust or who acts in a corrupt manner.